Antonio Rafael Barceló: Early years

 Barceló was born in the City of Fajardo, Puerto Rico, to Jaime José Barceló Miralles (son of Antonio and Catalina) and Josefa Martínez de León (b.
 1842).
 His father Jaime had emigrated from Palma, Majorca, Balearic Islands, Spain to Puerto Rico where he married Josefa (b.
 Naguabo, Puerto Rico) in Fajardo.
 He became an orphan by the age of three; his father had died in 1870 and his mother in 1871.
 He went to live with his aunt, Carmela de Leon, and his grandmother Belen de Leon, both of whom raised him.
 As a youngster, Barceló took an active interest in politics.

-He studied in the "Concillier Seminary" of San Juan where he earned a law degree.
+He studied in the "Concillier Seminary" of San Juan.
+In 1928 he earned a Juris Doctor from Columbia Law School.
 He joined the "Autonomist Party" (founded by José de Diego and Román Baldorioty de Castro in 1887) and soon became the party's secretary.
 In 1897, he was appointed as a municipal judge of Fajardo.
 The United States allowed him to retain the position after its invasion during the Spanish–American War.
 On February 4, 1899, Barceló married Maria Georgina "Josefina" Bird Arias, a daughter of the sugar baron Jorge Bird León.